boazsegev/plezi/README.md

         PL.error e
     end

-Please notice it is faster to use the GReactor API directly when using API that is delegated to GReactor.
+Please notice it is faster to use the Iodine's API directly when using API that is delegated to Iodine.

 ## Plezi Events and Timers

-The Plezi module (also `PL`) also delegates to the [GReactor's API](http://www.rubydoc.info/gems/greactor/GReactor) to help with asynchronous tasking, callbacks, timers and customized shutdown cleanup.
+The Plezi module (also `PL`) also delegates to the [Iodine's API](http://www.rubydoc.info/gems/greactor/iodine) to help with asynchronous tasking, callbacks, timers and customized shutdown cleanup.

 Asynchronous callbacks (works only while services are active and running):